The one where Amy and Rory wed, and the Doctor adopted a fez. Again.

 - Gory Discretion Shot: River blowing up the stone Dalek, which only makes it more awesome.

-- Groundhog 10-Second Loop: River is trapped in one of these to prevent her dying in the TARDIS explosion.
+- "Groundhog Day" Loop: 10-Second Loop.
+River is trapped in this to prevent her dying in the TARDIS explosion.

-Amy: Do you get the feeling that you're forgetting something important, something incredibly big and monumental?
+- Rory is one of these both before the wedding:Amy: Do you get the feeling that you're forgetting something important, something incredibly big and monumental?

 Amy: Are you just saying that because you're afraid of me?

 Rory: ... yep.
 Wait, no!
 I love you too!

 - ... and after.The Doctor: From now on, I'll leave all the kissing to the brand new Mr. Pond.